How to Improve Your Skin During Menopause

 ExfoliateIt’s recommended to perform a deep exfoliation once a week to eliminate any impurities and stimulate the renewal of cells.

-You can use homemade masks that are made from sugar and honey, for example.
+You can use homemade masks that contain sugar and honey, for example.
 These will slow down the effects of time on your face and neck.

 Physical activity is very important when it comes to keeping your skin radiant at any stage of life, but especially during menopause.